Higher education in the United States: Legacies and large donors

-Admissions at elite schools include preferences to alumni and large investors.
+Admissions at elite schools include preferences to large investors and family members of alumni.
 Legislators have asked for transparency with donors and college admissions, but there are several groups that oppose it.
 Inside Higher Ed's 2018 survey of college admissions directors found that 42 percent of private colleges and universities used legacy status as a factor in admissions decisions.

 International study and student exchange

 In 2016–17, 332,727 US students studied abroad for credit.
-Most took place in Europe, with 40 percent of students studying in five countries: the United Kingdom, Italy, Spain, France, and Germany.
+Most took place in Europe, with 40% of students studying in five countries: the United Kingdom, Italy, Spain, France, and Germany.

 The US is the most popular country in the world for attracting students from other countries, according to UNESCO, with 16% of all international students going to the US (the next highest is the UK with 11%).
-671,616 foreign students enrolled in American colleges in 2008–09.
-This figure rose to 723,277 in 2010–11.
-The largest number, 157,558, came from China.
+A total of 1,126,690 foreign students enrolled in American colleges in 2023–24.
+The largest number, 331,602, came from India.
 According to Uni in the USA, despite "exorbitant" costs of US universities, higher education in America remains attractive to international students due to "generous subsidies and financial aid packages that enable students from even the most disadvantaged backgrounds to attend the college of their dreams".